pola-rs/polars-book/docs/user-guide/expressions/aggregation.md

 don't want to include all values from that group, and we also don't want to filter the rows from the `DataFrame` (because we need those rows for another aggregation).

-In the example below we show how that can be done.
+In the example below we show how this can be done.

 !!! note
      Note that we can make `Python` functions for clarity.
 These functions don't cost us anything.
 That is because we only create `Polars` expressions, we don't apply a custom function over a `Series` during runtime of the query.
 Of course, you can make functions that return expressions in Rust, too.